jaiswalanamika/real_time_data_stream_project/README.md

 #### 3. Historical Data Table (customer_history):
 - The customer_history table is responsible for maintaining a log of all historical changes.
 It uses SCD2 (Slowly Changing Dimension Type 2) to track changes over time, ensuring that every modification or update to customer data is recorded with a timestamp and kept for historical reference.

+## 5. Stream and Task for Automation
+#### Snowflake Stream:
+- A Stream is created on the customer table to track incremental changes.
+The stream captures any new or modified records, ensuring that only the relevant changes are identified and processed.
+This allows the system to keep the data updated automatically as new files are loaded and processed.
+#### Snowflake Task:
+- Tasks are used to automate the update process for both the customer and customer_history tables.
+The task ensures that as new data arrives in the customer_raw table and is inserted into the customer table, the corresponding changes are also reflected in the customer_history table.
+This automation keeps the entire data transformation pipeline seamless and efficient, running in real-time without manual intervention.